Same-sex marriage in Nuevo León: Action of unconstitutionality and passage of legislation

+A bill amending state statutes to codify same-sex marriage into law passed Congress on 14 June 2023 in a 23–10 vote.
+It was signed into law by Governor Samuel García and published in the official gazette on 24 June.
+The measure went into effect the following day.
+Article 147 of the Civil Code was amended to read: Marriage is the lawful union of two people who remain faithful to each other and who create together a common life with mutual support.

 Marriage statistics

 The following table shows the number of same-sex marriages performed in Nuevo León since legalization in 2019 as reported by the National Institute of Statistics and Geography.

 Public opinion

 A 2017 opinion poll conducted by Gabinete de Comunicación Estratégica found that 48% of Nuevo León residents supported same-sex marriage, while 49% were opposed.
 According to a 2018 survey by the National Institute of Statistics and Geography, 44% of the Nuevo León public opposed same-sex marriage.